yorkpshaw/hot-stocks/journals/karis.md

 Today, I worked on:

 * Fixing sidebar nav
+* Developing Redux reducer endpoints
+* Implementing front-end authentication

 I fixed the sidebar nav, ensuring it won't overlay our components, by following these Material UI tutorials: https://www.youtube.com/watch?v=Ix1LZGBSp-E, https://www.youtube.com/watch?v=DSuJLPRsdZQ&list=PL4cUxeGkcC9gjxLvV4VEkZ6H6H4yWuS58&index=12.
 I also linked each element of the sidebar nav to its corresponding url and cleaned up the map code within the sidebar (that which displays each page name).

+I developed the companiesApi and stocksApi reducer endpoints given a stock symbol.
+With the team, we developed the newsItemsApi and savedItemsApi reducer endpoints.

+I began implentation of front-end authentication per Learn.

 ## 11/21/2022